Ocean At Work

 What does it include?

-An opening keynote shaped by Bingqian’s personal journey from Data and AI leadership to competitive freediving, and artist entrepreneurship, exploring themes of resilience, reinvention, creativity, performance, and wellbeing.
+An opening presentation shaped by Bingqian’s personal journey from Data and AI leadership to competitive freediving, and artist entrepreneurship, exploring themes of resilience, reinvention, creativity, performance, and wellbeing.

 Optional 1:1 or group workshops with proven mental training techniques used by elite athletes, designed to help individuals reset the nervous system, overcome mental blocks, and achieve peak performance under pressure.